agerson/ZenDeskVIPUserApp/README.md

 # ZenDesk VIP Users

-This app allows you to tag a user with "VIP" and then have a warning message shown on any ticket submitted by that user.
+This app allows you to tag a user with "VIP" and then have a warning message shown on any tickets submitted by that user.

 ![Screenshot](screenshot.png?raw=true "Example")